manfontan/CV/Experience.md

 **November 2010 - December 2011.**
 *A Coruña, Spain*
 As part of the backend agile team I contributed to the delivery of several features of the new CRM within the deadline,
-for full satisfaction of our customer GasNatural-Fenosa, a leading company in the Spanish energy industry.
+for full satisfaction of our customer Naturgy, a leading energy company in the Spanish market.

 ---